Wrigley Field: Organ music

 Wrigley Field was the first Major League ballpark to introduce live organ music on April 26, 1941.
 The stadium's first organist was Ray Nelson.
 As of July 2019, organist Gary Pressy, holds the record for 2,653 consecutive games played, never having missed a day's work in 33 years.
 Today, most major league ballparks have replaced the traditional live organist with canned music programmed by a DJ.
 Pressy says: "I don't think it's a dying art, especially at Wrigley Field ...
 The team respects tradition."

 Writing on the Wall

 During the 2016 postseason, someone wrote a message in chalk on the outer brick wall of the stadium along Waveland and Sheffield avenues.
 This started a chain reaction and more fans began to write their own messages on the wall.
 The messages were anything from words of support expressed towards the team or just a name.
-Chalk covered a majority of the wall, to point where fans had to bring step ladders in order to reach upper spaces for their message.
+Chalk covered a majority of the wall, to the point where fans had to bring step ladders in order to reach upper spaces for their message.
 The Cubs themselves encouraged the event by supplying chalk and adding extra security.
 The event gained both local and national attention, receiving coverage from Fox Sports and The Boston Globe.